ltfschoen/justopensource/README.md

 #### High-Level Goals of Academic Research

-The high-level goals of our participation in the academic research grant will be to explore theory associated with ways to drive the most Web3 adoption across:
+The high-level goals of our participation in the academic research grant will be to explore theory associated with ways to drive the most Web3 adoption across the following Focus Topic and associated Categories:
 * Open-source communities
+	* Categories:
+		* Successful community ownership
+		* Collaborative creation on open source environments

 ## Application Packet <a id="application-packet"></a>